FinnWilkinson/Advanced-Computer-Architecture/Processor_Sim_Project/Scalar_Sim_Submission/README.txt

  To compile and run the simulator with status update after each instruction execution: `python Simulator_main.py "Assembly Programs/<CHOSEN_PROGRAM>.txt" -verbose` in the Python_Sim directory.

+ All Assembly programs contain comments at the top to help explain what the script will do.
  Available Assembly test programs :
   - `Quick_Sort.txt`
   - `Vector_Addition.txt`